tianrui-qi/SIP-DB2/README.md

 `$chr` result in `data/csv/$id/$chr.csv` as dataframe with columns `sequence`, `pos`, `1e-0`, `1e-1`, `1e-2`, `1e-3`, and `1e-4`.
 We only consider p-value to `1e-4` since the order of magnitude of variants number does not change a lots after.
-For all downstream analysis, we directly load the CSV file instead of BAM since BAM is not easy to random index so that we can only go through the whole BAM to filter the reads we need, which is time-consuming.
+For downstream analysis, we load the CSV file instead of BAM since BAM is hard to random index; we can only go through the whole BAM to filter reads, which is time-consuming.

 Please refer to [util/bam2csv.py](util/bam2csv.py) for the implementation or type `python util/bam2csv.py -h` to see the usage and options. **The algorithm